octoml/qualcomm/README.md

 | TVM textures FP16a32 |                  5,15 |            38,12 |            40,18 |       65,14 |          61,85 |      192,15 |
 | TVM textures FP32    |                  7,62 |            58,61 |            59,74 |        96,9 |           85,5 |      276,61 |

-The tuning log files are located in [logs/](logs/).
+The tuning log files for Snapdragon 888 architecture are located in [logs/](logs/) and corresponding log files for Snapdragon 8 Gen 1 are located in [logs_gen1/](logs_gen1/).
 You can use the `evaluate.py` script for reproducing these numbers.
 Copy the name of the model from the table and use the relevant log file with tuned statistic.
-Below, you can see examples of run mobilenetv1:
+Below, you can see examples of mobilenetv1 evaluation with SD 888 statistics:
 ```
 # float16 compute, float16 accumulate
 python ./evaluate.py -m mace_mobilenetv1_nchw -t float16 -k android --target="opencl --device=adreno" -l ./logs/mace_mobilenetv1_nchw.texture.float16.acc16.autotvm.log